inbo/moneos/README.md

 -   read <https://inbo.github.io/git-course/workflow_review.html>
 -   make sure you merged the latest version of the main branch (potentially comprising already merged chapters) into your chapter branch before you make a pull request
-    -   to do merge the latest version of the main branch
+    -   to merge the latest version of the main branch
         -   switch to the main branch in Rstudio
         -   hit the 'pull' button
         -   switch back to your chapter branch